 In our special care nursery, you can see your baby as often and for as long as you like and the staff will encourage you to have plenty of hands-on contact.
 You can hold, feed, change nappies and bath your baby.

-The Mater is the only private hospital in Sydney with a level 4 special care nursery.
-Our level 4 special care nursery is staffed by a full-time neonatal paediatrician and neonatal intensive care trained nurses.
+Our special care nursery is staffed by a full-time neonatal paediatrician and neonatal intensive care trained nurses.

 Special rules for our special care nursery